 Also, this Spark SQL CSV tutorial assumes you are familiar with using SQL against relational databases directly or from Python.
 So, in other words, you have experience with SQL and would like to know how to use with Spark.

 Spark SQL uses a type of Resilient Distributed Dataset called DataFrames.
-DataFrames are composed of Row objects accompanied with a schema which describes the data types of each column.
+DataFrames are composed of Row objects accompanied by a schema which describes the data types of each column.
 A DataFrame may be considered similar to a table in a traditional relational database.
 As you might expect, DataFrames may be created from a variety of input sources including CSV text files.

 We’re going to use the ipython notebook and the spark-csv package available from Spark Packages to make our lives easier.
 The spark-csv package is described as a “library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames” This library is compatible with Spark 1.3 and above.